 Computed tomography is usually done, and colonoscopy is sometimes done.

-Most people get better with fluids given by vein and by not eating anything, but a few require surgery.
+Most people get better with fluids given by vein and by not eating or drinking anything, but a few require surgery.

 (See also Overview of Gastrointestinal Emergencies Overview of Gastrointestinal Emergencies Certain gastrointestinal disorders can be life threatening and require emergency treatment.
 For many people, emergency treatment involves surgery.
 Abdominal pain, often severe, usually accompanies... read more .)